desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 etc.  They will be removed before publication.
 This document is being collaborated on at
 <https://github.com/desec-io/draft-thomassen-dnsop-dnssec-bootstrapping/>.
-The most recent version of the document, open issues, etc. should all be available there.
 The authors gratefully accept pull requests. ]

 {mainmatter}